 - Identifying and fixing bugs

 The creative leaders, essentially the writers of the game, video game designers are tasked with creating the story and design of the game.
-Generally a cross between an artist and a writer, most game designers will also have a basic understanding of programming.
+Most game designers will also have a basic understanding of programming.

 Using the outline of the GDD, the game designers will essentially be the storytellers of the game, even in games that are more multiplayer-focused.
-Whether computer games are single-player focused such as Diablo or multiplayer games such as Among Us, (Check our article on Diablo's file size and Among Us' file size if you're interested in playing), the game designers are the creative directors of the game story.
+Whether computer games are single-player focused such as Diablo or multiplayer games such as Among Us, the game designers are the creative directors of the game story.

 Here are just some of the tasks game designers will cover during game development: